 People coming in from the outside to visit their loved ones may carry illegal items with them, including drugs or even concealable weapons.
-A growing number of contraband-related cases have been reported as of late.
+Sheriffs and prison officials report visits constitute a significant source of illicit goods.

 Visits are not entirely ‘private.’

-Even though conjugal visits are supposed to be mostly private, this doesn’t mean that normal day-to-day prison processes will not take place.
+Even though conjugal visits are supposed to be mostly private, this doesn’t mean that normal day-to-day prison processes will not occur.
 For example, prisoners must respond to daily ‘call-outs’ at their scheduled time.

 Possible escape attempts

-Some prisoners, unfortunately, take the opportunity to make escape plans.
+Officials cite escape attempts as the reason to end conjugal visits.
+Some prisoners take the opportunity to make escape plans.
 For this very reason, some states have discontinued the practice.